 Towing adds drag, and as conditions deteriorate above Force 3-4, the risk of losing it entirely, or inverting and flooding the engine, means that it has to come aboard however difficult that becomes.

-So now there is an alternative to towing or deflating and stowing; a new invention called "Dinghy Derrick" (DD) and in technical terms it is a Compound Double Derrick Crane, made in mirror polished Grade 316 stainless steel, and fully electrically automatic in operation.
+So now there is an alternative to towing or deflating and stowing; a new invention called "Dinghy Derrick" and in technical terms it is a Compound Double Derrick Crane, made in mirror polished Grade 316 stainless steel, and fully electrically automatic in operation.

-DD can be removed in about 15 minutes for storage if not needed for a period.
+Dinghy Derrick can be removed in about 15 minutes for storage if not needed for a period.

 Dinghy Derrick provides the solution

 See the videos below- and click on the lower right box to expand to a full screen view.
-Use ESC to return to embedded view.
+Use ESC key to return to embedded view.